HugoDaSilvaGit/Resanet/README.md

 **About the project**

-Resanet was study project for during the 2020-2021 period.
+Resanet was a study project during my 2020-2021 study period.